It’s a gift to experience things on such a deep level — but it also comes with a few sore spots we HSPs would rather you stop poking.

-2. Take them to the latest slasher film
+2. Take us to the latest slasher film

 As an HSP, violent or scary films impact you more negatively than the average person.
 You probably avoid watching violent movies and TV shows as a form of self-protection.
 Even looking at the nightly news can be difficult for a highly sensitive person.